invisibleXML/ixml/misc/use-cases-for-combining-grammars.md

 wish to combine *dates.ixml* into a grammar even though that grammar has a different, and independent, nonterminal named “day”.

+### NT-COMBINE.
+Define an alternative for a nonterminal

+Sometimes, it will be useful if the host grammar can override a nonterminal (OVERRIDE-NT).
+Sometimes, it will be useful if the nonterminal can be brought in without a collision (AVOID-COLLISION).

+Another possibility is that the grammar author may want the imported nonterminal to be taken as an alternative for a nonterminal already defined in the host grammar.

 ### RENAME-NT.
 Rename a nonterminal

 A user might wish to combine a grammar with *dates.ixml* but to